Accepted Undergrads FAQ

 Your department will work with the Registrar's Office to pre-register you for the fall semester.
 You will receive your schedule and meet with your advisor during orientation.
 You will be able to make any necessary changes to your schedule after you meet with your advisor.

-Should my parents attend Orientation?
+Should my parents/family attend Orientation?
 Is it mandatory for them?

 We have found over the years that parents and family members are taking a more active role in their students’ college experience.
-For this reason, we offer a “family” track in our orientation program in the fall.
-It is personal choice if family members attend; it is not mandatory.
+For this reason, we offer a “family” session in our orientation program in the fall.
+It is a personal choice if family members attend; it is not mandatory.
 Most often, parents of first year students do attend.
-Parents are asked to leave at 4:30 PM on Thursday of Orientation weekend.
+Parents/families are asked to leave no later than 7 PM on Tuesday of Orientation weekend.

 Should I bring my own computer?

 Bringing your own personal computer is a personal choice.
 Many students find it convenient to own a personal computer.
 If you do not wish to purchase or bring your own computer, there are many computer labs located throughout campus and residence halls for your use.
-Be sure to check with your future roommate(s) to see if they are bringing a computer and also how you might be able to share as needed.
 Visit the Computer Purchase, Email & Internet Information page for more guidance on purchasing a computer.

 Can I live off-campus?